errorcorrectionzoo/eczoo_data/README.md

     You may omit both ``\caption`` and ``\label`` commands to generate a figure without any caption.
 If you specify a ``\label`` and omit the ``\caption`` command, a figure with the simple legend text “*Figure X*” will be generated.
+You can also use the label to reference the figure from the main text with ``\ref{figure:my-figure-label}``.
+The label prefix `figure:`
+    or `table:` must match the float environment name.

     Our parser is very picky about this syntax and will issue errors if you deviate from it.